 The improved read and write-ability (data stability), reduced dynamic and leakage power dissipation compared to standard 6T, makes the new approach attractive for nano scale technology regime, in which process variation is a major design constraint.
-By comparing I conclude that in TG based 8T SRAM cell leakage power is reduced to 6.6315uW than Conventional 6TSRAM leakage power is reduced to 6.974 uW.
+By comparing I conclude that in TG based 8T SRAM cell power reduced to6.6315uW leakage is than Conventional 6TSRAM leakage power is reduced to 6.974 uW.
 Theresults show major enhancement in most of the design parameters over standard 6T SRAM cell signifying its strength and functionality.